Wentril/kubernetes_workshop/course.md

 - **Static token file**
   - Users can authenticate using bearer tokens stored in a static file.
 The API server checks the token against the file to verify the user's identity.
   - This method is not recommended for production use, as it requires managing tokens manually and does not provide a way to revoke them.
-  - Tokens last indefinitely and cannot changed without restarting the API server.
+  - Tokens last indefinitely and cannot be changed without restarting the API server.
 - **Bootstrap tokens**
   - A special type of token used for bootstrapping new nodes in the cluster.
 They are short-lived and can be used to authenticate the node during the initial setup.
   - Bootstrap tokens are automatically created by Kubernetes and can be used to join new nodes to the cluster.